MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

     > **Note**: In **Solution Explorer**, under **wwwroot**, under **css**, a new css file has been added named **main.min.css**.

->**Results** : After completing this exercise, you will be able to use gulp SASS task to compile bundle and minify SASS file to css.
+>**Results** : After completing this exercise, you will be able to use gulp Sass task to compile bundle and minify Sass file to css.

 ### Exercise 3: Using Bootstrap